novak-99/MLPP/README.md

 # ML++

 Machine learning is a vast and exiciting discipline, garnering attention from specialists of many fields.
 Unfortunately, for C++ programmers and enthusiasts, there appears to be a lack of support in the field of machine learning.
 To fill that void and give C++ a true foothold in the ML sphere, this library was written.
-My intent with this library is for it to act as a crossroad between low-level developers and machine learning engineers.
+The intent with this library is for it to act as a crossroad between low-level developers and machine learning engineers.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/78002988/119920911-f3338d00-bf21-11eb-89b3-c84bf7c9f4ac.gif"